IGNF/FLAIR-HUB/README.md

 - [ ] If multitemp only, verify base_shape
 - [ ] Test LPIS labels
 - [ ] Add to config : filtering values S2
+- [ ] Align : Transformer for the fusion